CFAES Give Today

 CFAES

-Included in our research emphasis is the evaluation of new varieties for Ohio’s growing conditions.
-The purpose is to evaluate Vitus vinifera, French-American, and other American hybrid grapes for their growing requirements and winemaking potential in Ohio.
+Since Ohio is diverse in both climate and growing conditions, we have three separate research branches of The Ohio State University located across the state at Kingsville – Ashtabula Agriculture Research Station (AARS), Piketon (OSU South Centers) and Wooster (OSU Wooster) Ohio.
+These vineyards consist of American, French American, and Vinifera research plots.
+Both Viticulture and Enology trials have been ongoing since 1960 at OSU Wooster.
+These programs often perform selected research experiments on a commercial level with participating grape growers and wineries throughout the state.
+OSU Wooster’s research efforts also include the evaluation of new varieties for Ohio’s particular growing conditions.
+We often evaluate Vitus vinifera, French American, and other American hybrid grapes for their growing requirements and winemaking potential in Ohio.
 Through these trials we can make more specific varietal selections to new and existing growers relating to specific sites and winemaking quality and styles.
-We are trying to help determine signature wine grape varieties in developing a reputation of excellence in Ohio.
-Much of our effort in this area is devoted to hybrid and Vinifera evaluation as of the latest research.
+We try to determine signature wine grape varieties and are developing a reputation of excellence in Ohio.
+Much of our effort in this area is devoted to French- American hybrids and Vinifera evaluations.

-The annual Ohio Wine Competition has been performed through the OARDC Enology program for nearly 30 years.
+Ohio has maintained one of the longest running grape and wine conferences in the country.
+The annual Ohio Wine Competition has been performed through the OSU Wooster Enology program for nearly 30 years.
 It has served as a vital part of our quality control and extension program.
-In addition to any awarded metals granted toward an effective marketing program, we have also provided a complete chemical analysis of each wine submitted into the competition.
-These results along with the judge’s comments provide an extreme amount of valuable information to the commercial wine industry.
-As a result of these efforts, quality has come a long way with new records being set in the number of Gold, Silver and Bronze medals awarded in recent competitions.
-The 2014 Ohio Wine Competition was accomplished by the Kent State University – Vesta program.
-This was accomplished to help free up OARDC enology personnel for additional extension responsibilities to the growing commercial wine industry.
-However, we still play a vital role in consultation and flight setup for the competition.
+In addition to any awarded medals granted toward an effective marketing program, we have also provided a complete chemical analysis of each wine submitted into the competition.
+These results along with the judge’s comments provide an extreme amount of valuable information for the commercial wine industry.
+As a result of these efforts, quality has come a long way with new records set in the number of gold, silver and bronze medals awarded in recent competitions.
+Since 2014, the Ohio Wine Competition has been performed by the Kent State University – Vesta program with the aid of OSU Wooster Enology Extension.

-A majority of the research funding comes through the Ohio Grape Industries Committee who is devoted to providing an up to date cutting edge research and extension program in Ohio.
-Research and extension coming out of The Ohio State Univeristy/OARDC covers a wide base of disciplines including Entomology, Plant Pathology, Weed Ecology, Viticulture and Enology.
+The majority of the research funding comes through the OGIC who is devoted to providing up to date research and extension programs in Ohio.
+Research and extension performed by OSU Wooster covers a wide base of disciplines including Entomology, Plant Pathology, Weed Ecology, Viticulture and Enology.
+Most of the funding for these programs focusing on improving the quality of Ohio grapes and wines is provided by OGIC.
 As you can see there is much effort devoted to helping the Ohio grape and wine industry improve and become competitive in the future.